gabrielaliera/gabrielaliera.github.io/content/experience/codepath.md

 ---

 ### Tech Fellow - Technical Interview Prep
-May 2023 - Ongoing
+May 2023 - Ongoing (Sept 2023)
-- Facilitate 36 students through problem solving question using **data structures** like linked list, stack/queues, hash maps, graphgs, greedy algorithms, dynamic programming and backtracking
+- Facilitate 36 students through problem solving question using **data structures** like linked lists, stack/queues, hashmaps, graphs, greedy algorithms, dynamic programming and backtracking
-- Utilize 8 breakout rooms to encourage active participation & engagement
+- Utilize 8 to 10 breakout rooms to encourage active participation & engagement
+- Provide clear explanations of technical concepts and engage in discussions about potential solutions with students

 ### Tech Fellow - Web Development in React